Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 The mirror corrupts those who use it to do evil.
 Summoning the assassin isn't evil, but using him to commit murder is.
 Each time a creature uses the mirror for this purpose, there is a cumulative 25% chance chance that the creature's alignment shifts to neutral evil.

 If a character touches the mirror and speaks Strahd's name, there is a 50% chance chance that Strahd takes notice and appears on the mirror's surface.
 In this form, the vampire can't be harmed.
 He tries to charm one humanoid he can see within 30 feet of the mirror.
 Whether the target resists the effect or not, Strahd's smiling visage invites the characters to dine at Castle Ravenloft, then fades away.
-A creature charmed by Strahd feels compelled to accept the vampire's invitation.
+A creature [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charmed]] by Strahd feels compelled to accept the vampire's invitation.

 #### N3q.
 Bathroom